 The one-day Adaptive Fundamentals course is the first step for a person who wishes to work with athletes with a disability (AWAD).
 The course is recommended for anyone wishing to work with Stage 2 Athletes [linked to Para LTAD].
-While this course is a stand-alone course, it is recommended for people taking the course to have already completed the Canada Snowboard Coaching Program Comp Intro Course [linked] or the Canadian Association of Snowboard Instructors Level One Course [linked].
+While this course is a stand-alone course, it is recommended that people taking the course have already completed the Canada Snowboard Coaching Program Comp Intro Course [linked] or the Canadian Association of Snowboard Instructors Level One Course [linked].

 This workshop was created as an introduction to adaptive snowboard teaching techniques but does not replace the skills gained within the CASI system.
 CASI level 1 is highly recommended in combination with this workshop as the building blocks to working with disabled snowboarders.
 This community stream coaching pathway does not require any portfolio pieces however ‘Making Ethical Decisions” is highly recommended.

 Important: Coaches who have only completed the Adaptive Fundamentals Workshop will obtain an “In Training” status, however, they are not yet qualified as a “Trained Coach”.
 Rather, Adaptive Fundamentals should be seen as a specialized and complementary addition to their existing Comp Intro or CASI Level One credential.

 If you are an adaptive athlete who is interested in the para snowboard pathway please complete our CANADA SNOWBOARD ATHLETE CLASSIFICATION FORM or contact us directly at firstname.lastname@example.org our team will be pleased to answer your questions.